mui/material-ui/docs/data/material/experimental-api/css-theme-variables/migration.md

 }
 ```

-You should see the generated CSS variables in the stylesheet.
-Material UI components that render inside the new provider will automatically use the CSS theme variables.
+You should see the generated CSS theme variables in the stylesheet.
+Material UI components that render inside the new provider will automatically consume the variables.

 ### Custom theme

 If you have a custom theme, replace the `createTheme()` with the new `extendTheme()` API.

-Only the palette node that needs to move to `colorSchemes`.
+Moves the palette customization inside the `colorSchemes` node.
 Other properties can be copied and pasted.

 ```diff
 - import { createTheme } from '@mui/material/styles';